MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-allocation.md

 ## Use the allocation user interface

-You can  manually manage allocations using the user interface by opening the Inventory Visibility power app and going to**Operational Visibility \> Allocation**.
-From here, you can do any of the actions described in the following subsections.
+You can manually manage allocations through the user interface by opening the Inventory Visibility app and going to **Operational Visibility \> Allocation**.
+From there, you can perform any of the actions that are described in the following subsections.

 ### Create an allocation

-Use these steps to create an allocation from the **Allocation** page of the Inventory Visibility power app.
+Follow these steps to create an allocation from the **Allocation** page of the Inventory Visibility app.

-1. Select the **Allocate** button.
+1. Select **Allocate**.
-1. Fill out the base fields, dimensions, and target allocation groups value.
-(When you select the collect data source in the **Dimensions** section, first use the drop-down list to specify the dimensions (for example `siteId`) and then fields for entering dimension values will appear.)
+1. Set the base fields, dimensions, and target allocation groups values.
+(When you select the collect data source in the **Dimensions** section, first use the drop-down list to specify the dimensions (for example, `siteId`).
+Then enter dimension values in the fields that appear.)
 1. Select **submit**.

 ### Consume an allocation

 Select **Consume** to consume an allocation.
-To consume within the correct allocation group and hierarchy, be sure to enter the exact same sets of organization and dimension details that you entered when creating the allocation.
+To ensure that you consume within the correct allocation group and hierarchy, enter the same sets of organization and dimension details that you entered when you created the allocation.

 ### Reallocate an allocation

-Select **Reallocate** to move existing allocated quantity from one set of allocation groups to another set of allocation groups.
+Select **Reallocate** to move existing allocated quantity from one set of allocation groups to another.

 ### Query existing allocations

-Select **Query** and then enter product, organization, dimension, and allocation group values to obtain query results of existing allocations.
+Select **Query**, and then enter product, organization, dimension, and allocation group values to obtain query results of existing allocations.